batatora/core-plans_km/README_TEMPLATE_FOR_PLANS.md

 How would a user scale this service?

-Can this service be run in a cluster and/or as high availability?

 ## Monitoring

 *(This is only required for service packages, not [binary wrapper packages](https://www.habitat.sh/docs/best-practices/#binary-wrapper-packages)))*